 2. How to Make a Thermometer.

 Want to help your kids learn how to make a homemade thermometer?
-Then this DIY thermometer is an AWESOME science activity for kids of all ages!
+Then this DIY thermometer is one of the most easy science experiments for kids of all ages!

 At first, you will need: